 How to apply:

 Complete an online application.
-Include your resume with your application.
-Applications will not be considered without a resume.
+A resume is required; applications will not be considered without a resume.

 If you are approved to participate in the program, you will be contacted by interested organizations to set up an interview.